lab9k/Orga/Application deployment Openshift/How_to_use_Openshift.md

 Optional: To take a look at environment variables set for each pod, run `oc env pods --all --list`.

+**Important: check the cluster IP address and port with the command `oc status`.
+You should see something like this: `svc/mongodb-26-centos7 - <IP>:<port>`.
+You have to replace your IP and port with the variables in the command below !**

 We need to add the environment variable MONGO_URL to our Node.js web app so that it will utilize our MongoDB, and enable the "Page view count" feature.
 Run:

 ```